Colin Powell had been treated for a cancer that severely impairs the immune system, lowering coronavirus vaccine effectiveness

 A study published in July showed that about one in four patients with blood cancers produced no detectable antibodies after vaccination with the Pfizer-BioNTech and Moderna vaccines, though the results varied depending on which type of cancer the patient had.

 Another study that focused specifically on 103 multiple myeloma patients showed that 45 percent developed an adequate antibody response to vaccination, and 22 percent had a partial response to the two companies’ mRNA vaccines.
-That research, led by Samuel Stampfer of the Emory University School of Medicine, was published in the journal “Leukemia.”
+That research, led by Samuel Stampfer of the Emory University School of Medicine, was published in the journal Leukemia.

-A small study released last week showed that booster shots of those vaccines produced some antibodies in about half the patients who previously hadn’t developed any after their initial vaccination.
-But that research, also conducted by the Leukemia & Lymphoma society, looked at just 49 people who had blood cancers such as multiple myeloma and chronic lymphocytic leukemia.
+A small study released last week showed that booster shots of those vaccines produced some antibodies in about half of the patients who previously hadn’t developed any after their initial vaccination.
+But that research, also conducted by the Leukemia & Lymphoma Society, looked at just 49 people who had blood cancers such as multiple myeloma and chronic lymphocytic leukemia.

-Samir Parekh, a hematologist and oncologist at the Icahn School of Medicine at Mt.
-Sinai, said both multiple myeloma and the most common treatments for the disease kill the body’s antibody producing B cells.
+Samir Parekh, a hematologist and oncologist at the Icahn School of Medicine at Mount Sinai, said both multiple myeloma and the most common treatments for the disease kill the body’s antibody producing B cells.

 “The factory of antibodies is not working the way it should” in patients under treatment for the disease, Parekh said.